CV Layout Examples & Design Tips to Get You Hired This Year

 Featured In:

 Writing a curriculum vitae (CV) can be a daunting task, particularly if you have never done it before.
-However, the way in which you present your work experience and history is often just as important as the details themselves, especially when prospective employers have to comb through piles of resumes just to fill one position.
-If this is the case, having an eye-catching CV layout can mean the difference between getting that second interview and getting lost in the shuffle.
+However, the way in which you present your work experience and history, including job description details, is often just as important as the details themselves, especially when prospective employers have to comb through piles of resumes just to fill one position.
+If this is the case, having an eye-catching CV layout can mean the difference between getting that second interview for your dream job and getting lost in the shuffle.

 Recommended links: